nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 </figure>
 &nbsp;

 Figure 2 illustrates the sequence of message exchanges between a vital records jurisdiction and NVSS when an initial submission needs to be subsequently updated.
-The initial submission of a new record should use a Death Record Submission message, subsequent updates should use a Death Record Update message.
+The initial submission of a new record should use a [DeathRecordSubmissionMessage], subsequent updates should use a [DeathRecordUpdateMessage].

 As shown in figure 2, depending on timing (whether coding was complete prior to submission of the Death Record Update), the initial submission may result in a Coding Response or not.
 If a Coding Response is sent prior to the Death Record Update then a Coding Update will be sent following the Death Record Update.